ordermind/logical-permissions-php/README.md

 ### getTypeCallback

-Get the callback for a permission type.
+Gets the callback for a permission type.

 ```php
 LogicalPermissions::getTypeCallback( string $name ): callable